 TRENDING NOW: 5 Celebrities Who Got Married in a Courthouse

 The problem is, eloping isn’t for everyone — especially those who are extremely close to their family members and friends.
 If this applies to you (or you just generally don’t want to elope but still want to save money) there’s a new trend that might solve ALL of your wedding planning and budget problems: The microwedding.

-Microweddings are nothing new, but they’re certainly growing in popularity since couples figured out they’re a happy medium between a large, traditional wedding and elopement — the main difference from the latter being that there’s not just witnesses in attendance, but anywhere from 5 to 50 guests.
+Microweddings are nothing new, but they’re certainly growing in popularity because of COVID-19.
+But even when we can go back to safely having larger parties, the trend will most likely continue since couples will have figured out they’re a happy medium between a traditional wedding and elopement.
+The main difference from the latter being that there’s not just witnesses in attendance, but anywhere from 5 to 50 guests.
 Microweddings also let you plan all the fun stuff, such as picking out a wedding venue, decor, and traditional wedding vendors, but usually without the high cost.
 That’s because the less people you invite the less of everything you need.
 Basically, think of microweddings as the wedding of your dreams with just a tinier guest list.

 Thankfully, a wide variety of venues and planners are now offering microwedding packages, making the whole process even easier for couples deciding if a smaller wedding is right for them.